PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_208.png' alt='img_208' width='600'/>

-When a new Terminal instance is opened, it will look at the recall parameters and add the prefix `(base)`, indicating the `base` Python environment (from Miniforge) is selected:
+When a new Terminal instance is opened, it will look at the recall parameters and add the prefix `(base)`, indicating the `base` (conda) Python environment (from Miniforge) is selected:

 <img src='./images/img_209.png' alt='img_209' width='600'/>